shader-slang/slang/docs/user-guide/08-compiling.md

 ### More Options

 You can specify other compiler options for the session or for a specific target through the `compilerOptionEntries` and `compilerOptionEntryCount` fields of the `SessionDesc` or `TargetDesc` structures.
-See the (Compiler Options)[#compileroptions] section for more details on how to encode such an array.
+See the [Compiler Options](#compileroptions) section for more details on how to encode such an array.

 ## Loading a Module